'That’s My Dog, Man! That’s My Dog,' Miami Man Becomes Emotional After Finding His Lost Dogs

 MIAMI (CBSMiami) – They’re beautiful stray dogs, posing with stylish models for a photoshoot with Ocean Drive Magazine to highlight pet adoption.

-They included two blued eye Siberian Huskies.
+They included two blue-eyed Siberian Huskies.
 While they were getting their moment in the spotlight, we heard something just off-camera.

-“That’s my dog man!
+“That’s my dog, man!
 That’s my dog,” yelled Sandy Hernandez as he ran up to the shoot crying.
 He hugged the dogs and they were happy to see him too.
 He lost them over the weekend.

 “I’ll show you pictures and everything,” he told the folks at Miami-Dade Animal Services.